webdna/commerce-bundles/README.md

 {% set myBundleQuery = craft.bundles() %}
 ```

-When you access a bundle directly via it's URL the the `bundle` variable is available.
+When you access a bundle directly via it's URL the `bundle` variable is available.

 ***